+Steering wheel shaking when braking can become a serious problem if this problem is ignored for a long time.
 The function of steering in vehicles is to turn and control the vehicle in any direction.
 But sometimes you may have to face many problems regarding the steering system.
-For example, the steering wheel shakes when braking.
+Like, steering wheel shakes when braking.

 Let us know in detail all the reasons behind steering wheel shaking when braking, so that you do not get confused about any other problem when such a problem occurs.